HabitatFramework/TechnicalGuide/database/database.rst

 Data Tables
 ===========

-Tables in the database prefixed by `incid` are *data tables* and hence contain all the attribute data relating to the GIS features.
+Tables in the database prefixed by 'incid' are **data tables** and hence contain all the attribute data relating to the GIS features.
 The attributes have been separated into 8 tables to 'normalise' the data which reduces storage space, improves performance and provides greater flexibility.

 .. index::
-	single: Data Tables, Incid
+	single: Data Tables; Incid

 .. _incid_table:

 incid
 -----

-This is the main data table with only one record per INCID.
+This is the main data table with one record per INCID.

 	incid
 		Char(12) - A unique **Inc**\ remental **id**\ entifier for each logical group of features.

 	legacy_habitat
 		Char(50) - The primary pre-IHS habitat code carried over from the 'legacy' habitat data.

 	site_ref
 		Char(16) - A free-text field containing a reference for the location of the feature.

 	site_name
 		Char(100) - A free-text field containing a name for the location of the feature.

 	boundary_base_map
 		Char(2) - Foreign key to `Code` column in the 'lut_boundary_map' table representing the data map used to identify the feature boundary.

 	digitisation_base_map
 		Char(2) - Foreign key to `Code` column in the 'lut_boundary_map' table representing the data map used to digitise the feature boundary.

 	ihs_version
 		Char(20) - Foreign key to `ihs_version` in the 'lut_ihs_version' table storing the active version of IHS when the INCID attributes were last updated.

 	ihs_habitat
 		Char(8) - Foreign key to `code` in the 'lut_ihs_habitat' table representing the main IHS Habitat for the INCID.

 	general_comments
 		Char(254) - A free-text field containing any general comments relating to the INCID.

 	created_date
 		DateTime - The date and time that the INCID was first created (either during the initial framework conversion or following a logical split).

 	created_user_id
 		Char(40) - Foreign key to `user_id` in the 'lut_user' table representing the user that created the INCID.

 	last_modified_date
 		DateTime - The date and time that the INCID was last modified.

 	last_modified_user_id
 		Char(40) - Foreign key to `user_id` in the 'lut_user' table representing the user that last modified the INCID attributes or split or merged the INCID.

 .. index::
-	single: Data Tables, Incid_BAP
+	single: Data Tables; Incid_BAP

 .. _incid_bap_table: